 Please be aware that I am only sharing my process.
 Your process will not necessarily be like my process.
 Everyone experiences the limbic system retraining process differently.
 Do not let my lack of progress impact your decision to try the program.
-You may be one of the people who responds quickly.
+You may be one of the people who respond quickly.

-I will update this page again in a few months but here are the improvements I have seen personally so far at the 6 month mark in my limbic system retraining, which is July 1, 2012:
+I will update this page again in a few months but here are the improvements I have seen personally so far at the 6-month mark in my limbic system retraining, which is July 1, 2012:

-I estimate that I have improved approximately 25% overall, but it's important to break this down, because improvement is not the same across the board.
+I estimate that I have improved approximately 25% overall, but it’s important to break this down because improvement is not the same across the board.
 For example:

-MCS has improved 25%
+MCS has improved by 25%

-Now within MCS we must still break it down to see the greatness of what has been achieved.
+Now within MCS, we must still break it down to see the greatness of what has been achieved.